-3.3.6 Transparency and accountability
+Transparency and accountability

-Due to the increasing importance of ESG issues for customers, investors and society, Indra needs to address reputational and market risks related to Climate Change.
-The company is proactively working to improve transparency in reporting on climate-related targets and initiatives.
+Due to the increasing importance of ESG issues for customers, investors and society, Indra needs to address reputational and market risks related to Climate Change, which also represents an opportunity to be more prepared, resilient, transparent and reinforce investor confidence.
+Thus, the company is proactively working to improve transparency in reporting on climate-related targets and initiatives.

-The company has included Climate Change action plans as a key pillar of the company's Sustainability Master Plan.
-One of the strategic pillars is the Planet Pillar, which relates to the environment and Climate Change and aims to "combat Climate Change and protect the environment" in line with the company's Sustainability Policy.
+The company has included Climate Change action plans as a key pillar of the company's ESG Plan 2024-2026.
+One of the strategic pillars is the Planet and climate action Pillar, which relates to the environment and Climate Change and aims to "combat Climate Change and protect the environment" in line with the company's Sustainability Policy.

 To manage these actions plans, the company has established the following actions: